keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 After `initKeypom` is called, the FC Drop can be created by calling `createDrop` and adding an `fcData` parameter.

 :::tip
-Recall that the private keys being generated using `createDrop` are used to store the assets.
-These keys are then embedded within a link.
+Recall that the private keys being generated using `createDrop` are the tickets and will be embedded into the attendee's QR code
 :::

 The primary task in creating the Function Call Drop is to define `fcData`.
 It is an object with the following properties.